biopragmatics/oquat/docs/unknowns/source/to.md

 | Gramene:jcl              |        1 | [TO:0000227](http://purl.obolibrary.org/obo/TO_0000227)                                                                                                                                                                                                                                          |
 | Gramene:pankaj_jaiswal,  |        1 | [TO:0000386](http://purl.obolibrary.org/obo/TO_0000386)                                                                                                                                                                                                                                          |

-## `ICRIS` (5)
+## `ICRIS`

+There are 5 usages of `ICRIS` in `to`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ICRIS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ICRIS).

 | curie     |   usages | nodes                                                   |
 |-----------|----------|---------------------------------------------------------|